Description:

 PHARMACOKINETIC EVALUATIONS Pharmacokinetic parameters include AUC0-inf, AUC0-last, AUC0-21d,

-Part A, it is based on the 3+3 design for dose escalation and safety evaluation requirements.
+STATISTICAL METHODS Part A and Part C are based on the 3+3 design for dose escalation and

 All PK/Pharmacodynamic, immunogenicity, and safety data will be summarized and presented by